Chris Rene: Early life

 Christopher Rene was born to Joan René (née Sampson) and Rafael Leon "Googie" René.
 His father was a songwriter and jazz pianist in the 1950s and 1960s.
 He has two brothers, Mike and Gabriel, and a sister, Gina.
 Gina is a singer featured on the Mean Girls and Step Up soundtracks, Gabriel is a record producer, and both are members of an electronica group called Soulstice.
 Rene's ethnicity is Creole, German, African-American, Native-American, and Swiss.

 Prior to applying for The X Factor, Rene worked hauling trash in Santa Cruz, where he currently lives.
 A heavily tattooed man, he has a tattoo that reads "Believe" on his arm, and the tattoos "Love" and "Life" on his fingers.
 Rene says, "I've been influenced by every kind of music you can think of, from Mozart to Led Zeppelin to Outkast.
 I love Al Green, I love punk rock—just anything that's got that crazy passion."

-Music career
+Career

 1993–2002: Diversion

 Diversion was Rene's first musical alliance; it was an alternative pop band based in Soquel, California (1994–2002) composed of Tas Szemeredi (vox/bass), Chris Rene (guitar/vox), and Mike Rene (drums).
 They were only 12 or 13 years old when they formed the band, but still performed at well-known venues such as the Red Room.

 The group released a self-titled CD, Diversion, in 2000.
 The band recorded more tracks for a second album, but they broke up in early 2005 without being able to finish it.